minuscorp/swift-typed-throws/SE-XXX Typed throws.md

   * Move the the typed `rethrows` feature out of this proposal, and into Alternatives Considered.
 Once we gain more experience with typed throws, we can decide what to do with `rethrows`.
   * Expand the discussion on allowing all uninhabited error types to mean "non-throwing".
   * Provide a better example for inferring `Error` conformance on generic parameters.
+  * Move the replacement of `rethrows` in the standard library with typed throws into "Future Directions", because it is large enough that it needs a separate proposal.
 * Revision 2:
   * Add a short section on when to use typed throws
   * Add an Alternatives Considered section for other syntaxes